Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 The most inventive dish?
 Squid cacio e pepe.
 As in the squid was the pasta!
 Rings of squid were sliced into pasta-like thickness and served in the cheese with pieces of plump pink shrimp.
 What a crazy idea.

-If you’re looking to splurge on exactly one meal in Istria, cash in all your chips at Cap Aureo.
-It’s the kind of meal you’ll be talking about for weeks.
+If you’re looking to splurge on exactly one meal on the Istrian coast, cash in all your chips at Cap Aureo.
+This is the best restaurant for a meal you’ll be talking about for weeks.

 Enjoy a meal in the countryside at Agroturizam Valrosa

 My boyfriend Charlie got his hair cut in Rovinj and asked his barber for a dining recommendation.
 He enthusiastically recommended Agroturizam Valrosa, a farm just outside the city.
 Far from the crowds of the waterfront, this farm was a rustic, welcoming experience.

 The farm is run by a father and son, Sandro and Viktor.
 Viktor quit his job as the Food and Beverage Director of a five-star hotel to start the Agroturizam with his dad!
 He’s loving the simpler, less stressful lifestyle and getting to spend more time with his family while showcasing the best of Istria to visitors.

 We were treated like royalty here!
 There is no fixed menu, but they kept making suggestions and bringing us way more than we asked for.
 Everyone kept coming over to suggest more food and make sure we were having a good time!

 Best of all, there were lots of kittens running around the farm, most of whom kept their distance from us.
 “If you can catch one, you can take it with you,” Viktor told us.
 WHAT.
 We literally had to talk each other out of taking a kitten with us!